PennyLaneAI/pennylane/doc/introduction/interfaces/numpy.rst

     The ``requires_grad`` argument can be passed to any NumPy function provided by PennyLane, including NumPy functions that create arrays like ``np.random.random``, ``np.zeros``, etc.

+An alternative way to avoid differentiation logic to be applied to positional arguments is to use a keyword argument syntax when the QNode is evaluated or when its gradient is computed.

 For example, consider the following QNode that accepts one trainable argument ``weights``, and two non-differentiable arguments ``data`` and ``wires``: